effectiveness

 Diamonds or just Shiny Rocks?

 During a very candid review years ago, my boss at the time (the CEO of the company) made a surprising comment to me.
-He said, “Good ideas can be like diamonds – drop them once in a while and they have a lot of value.
-But, sprinkle the everywhere you go and they just become a bunch of shiny rocks.”
+He said, “Good ideas can be like diamonds – drop them occasionally, and they have a lot of value.
+But sprinkle them everywhere you go, and they just become a bunch of shiny rocks.”
 This was not the type of feedback that I was expecting, but it turned out to be both insightful and very valuable.

-For a long time I have held the belief that there are four types of people at any company: 1) People who want to make things better; 2) People who are interested in improvement, but only in a supporting role; 3) People who are mainly interested in themselves (they can do great things, but often at the expense of others); and 4) People that that are just there and don’t care much about anything.
-This opinion is based on a working and consulting at many companies over a few decades.
+For a long time, I have held the belief that there are four types of people at any company: 1) People who want to make things better; 2) People who are interested in improvement but only in a supporting role; 3) People who are mainly interested in themselves (they can do great things, but often at the expense of others); and 4) People that are just there and don’t care much about anything.
+This opinion is based on working and consulting at many companies over a few decades.

 A recent Gallup Poll stated Worldwide only 13% of Employees are “engaged at work” (the rest are “not engaged” or “actively disengaged”).
 This is a sad reflection of employees and work environments if it is true.
-Since it is a worldwide survey it may be highly skewed by region or industry, and therefore not indicative of what is typical across the board.
-Those results were not completely aligned with my thinking, but was interesting nonetheless.
+Since it is a worldwide survey, it may be highly skewed by region or industry and, therefore, not indicative of what is typical across the board.
+Those results were not completely aligned with my thinking but were interesting nonetheless.

 So, back to the story…

-Prior to working at this company I had run my own business for nearly a decade, and was a consultant for 15 years working at both large corporations and startups.
-I am used to taking the best practices learned from other companies and engagements, and then incorporating them into our own business practices to improve and foster growth.
+Before working at this company, I had run my own business for nearly a decade and was a consultant for 15 years, working at large corporations and startups.
+I am used to taking the best practices learned from other companies and engagements and incorporating them into our business practices to improve and foster growth.

-I tend to take a systemic view of business and see the importance of having all components of “the business machine” optimized and working in harmony.
-Improvements in one area ultimately have a positive impact in other areas of the business.
+I take a systemic view of business and see the importance of optimizing all components of “the business machine” to work harmoniously.
+Improvements in one area ultimately positively impact other areas of the business.
+From my naive perspective, I was helping everyone by helping those who have easily solved problems.

-While I was trying to be helpful, I was being insensitive to the fact that my “friendly suggestions based on past success” stepped on other people’s toes, and that was creating frustration for the people that I was intending to help.
-By providing simple solutions to their problems it reflected poorly on my peers.
-In hindsight this should have led to increased collaboration among the executive team.
+I learned that while trying to be helpful, I was insensitive to the fact that my “friendly suggestions based on past success” stepped on other people’s toes, creating frustration for those I intended to help.
+Providing simple solutions to their problems reflected poorly on my peers.

 Suggestions and examples that were intended to be helpful had the opposite effect.
 Even worse, it was probably just as frustrating to me to be ignored as it was to others to have me infringe on their aspect of the business.
 The resulting friction was very noticeable to my boss.

-Had I been an external consultant, those same ideas (“diamonds”) may have been considered.
-But as part of the leadership team I was coming across as one of those people who were just interested in themselves (leaving “shiny rocks” laying around for people to ignore or possibly trip over).
+Those ideas (“diamonds”) may have been considered had I been an external consultant.
+But as part of the leadership team, I was coming across as someone just interested in themselves (leaving “shiny rocks” laying around for people to ignore or possibly trip over).

 Perception is reality, and my attempts to help were hurting me.
 Luckily, I received this honest and helpful feedback early in this position and was able to turn those perceptions around.